nwestwind/FrankenSkies/README.md

   $ npm install

   Create VirtualHost to host from
-  $ LOCATION TO PROJECT DIRECTORY/frankenskies/dist
+  $ "LOCATION TO PROJECT DIRECTORY"/frankenskies/dist

   and add to hosts file:
   $ 127.0.0.1 frankenskies